funnydog/silvermountain/README.md

 # The Mystery of Silver Mountain

-The Mystery of Silver Mountain is a textual adventure written in Basic Language taken from the book "The Mystery of Silver Mountain" by Usborne.
+The Mystery of Silver Mountain is a textual adventure written in BASIC language taken from the book "The Mystery of Silver Mountain" by Usborne.

 To complete the adventure you need the illustrations of the book